chrislo7/csv-parser/README.md

 This application reads the CSV and parses them.
 Invalid data entries will be printed to command line, while valid entries will be stored in the database.
+If the entries contain the same employee ID, the appropriate employee's information will be updated in the database.

 If an output path is specified, a new CSV file will be created with valid entries.